 When quarantine hit sourdough bread became the “in” bread to make.
 I started a sourdough starter twice and both times neglected it by day 3 or 4.
 Five days to make bread is just far too long for my ADHD.
+So I decided instead to master a no knead crusty bread with a slight sourdough taste.

-I researched and tried a few no knead bread options before finally coming up with this crusty no knead bread.
+I researched and tried a few no knead bread options before finally coming up with this no knead crusty bread.
 It’s perfect to be paired with a soup or chili and even great on it’s own with butter.

-Sourdough Bread Vs. Crusty No Knead Bread
+Sourdough Bread Vs. No Knead Crusty Bread

 There are a lot of similarities between sourdough bread and no knead bread.
 The first being both are fantastic for gourmet grilled sandwiches.